How To Check Word Count on Google Slides in 3 Simple Steps

 Short answer: No. Google Slides hasn’t yet included a native function that can count how many words you have in your presentation.

-This is most likely due to Google viewing Slides as more of a visual affair rather than a written one.
+This is most likely due to Google viewing Slides as more of a visual affair rather than a written one, encouraging conciseness.

-That said, you’re not without options.
-You can copy your text in Google Docs, Microsoft Word (Windows), or Pages (macOS) to get the accurate number.
+That said, you’re not without options; you can copy your text into Google Docs or an online tool to get an accurate number

 Is There a Shortcut for Word Count in Google Slides?